-"Support credit ratings of at least A2/A"

-• In 2021, LIPA's three ratings were reaffirmed at A2, A, A, from Moody's, S&P Global, and Fitch Ratings, respectively.
-Fitch indicated a "positive" outlook to its rating.
+- "Achieving AA-category credit ratings via reducing LIPA's debt-to-assets ratio from 92 percent to 70 percent or less by 2030." - o In 2022, LIPA's three ratings were reaffirmed at A2, A, A, from Moody's, S&P Global, and Fitch Ratings, respectively.
+Fitch maintained a "positive" outlook to